chainchompa/Sprint-Challenge-Authentication/ANSWERS.md

 2. What does bcrypt do in order to prevent attacks?

 bcrypt hashes the password and implements salting to encrypt a password.
+It allow us to add a cost, which is the number of iterations the hash has to make and increases the time it would take to find out someones password.

 3. What are the three parts of the JSON Web Token?